 But seriously?
 There’s a much more efficient, economical, and less time-consuming way to make your classroom bulletin boards sparkle: clipart.

-Can I just tell you that while I was putting it all together, so many teachers and students passed me in the hallway and complimented me on how fun, cute, sparkly, and eye-catching the board is?
-Did I mention I did it in 45 minutes?
+Can I just tell you that while I was putting it all together, so many students complimented me on how fun, cute, sparkly, and eye-catching the board is?
+Did I mention I installed it in 25 minutes?

 - Make your own handouts, lessons, quizzes, and tests